gillyware/gatekeeper/docs/usage/teams.md

 You may create a new team, which will be active by default.

-If the team already exists, a `TeamAlreadyExistsException` will be thrown.
+If the team already exists, a `GatekeeperException` will be thrown.

 The `createTeam` method accepts a string or a string-backed enum.